 Timothy J. Shannon

 Timothy J. Shannon teaches early American, Native American, and British history at Gettysburg College.
 He is the author of several books, including Iroquois Diplomacy on the Early American Frontier (2008) and Indians and Colonists at the Crossroads of Empire: The Albany Congress of 1754 (2000), which won the New York State Historical Association's Dixon Ryan Fox Prize and the Society of Colonial Wars' Distinguished Book Award.
 His articles have appeared in the William and Mary Quarterly, the New England Quarterly, and Ethnohistory.
-His current project is a biography of the eighteenth-century Indian captive Peter Williamson.
+His most recent book, Indian Captive, Indian King: Peter Williamson in America and Britain (2018), examines the life of an indentured servant and soldier who claimed to have endured Indian captivity in North America during the era of the Seven Years' War.

 Click here for more information about Timothy J. Shannon.